-These discrepancies could be caused by errors in recording dates and/or coordinates, unreported changes in project timelines, or in many cases, vague constructions dates.
-For instance, New Mexico reports a ‘Spud date,’ the date on which ground was broken when drilling a new well.
-Kansas provides a ‘Year Start’ with well records, which leaves the actual date at which a new well is constructed ambiguous.
-We confirmed the construction of new wells at 92% of reported locations that were checked in New Mexico, but only 28% of those in Kansas.
+The discrepancies between wells reported and detected could have been caused by errors when a state recorded the dates or coordinates of a well, by unreported changes in project timelines, or in many cases by vague construction dates in the state records.
+For instance, New Mexico reports a ‘spud date,’ the date on which ground was broken when drilling a new well.
+By contrast, Kansas provides only a ‘year start’ with well records, which leaves the actual construction date ambiguous.
+We confirmed the construction of new wells at 92% of reported locations that we checked in New Mexico, but only 28% of those in Kansas.

+We then used a second method to identify any additional wells not detected by the first method.
+This second method uses a change detection algorithm we developed to identify new oil and gas wells.
+We applied the algorithm to satellite data across LPC range and identified 179 new well pads that appeared since delisting.
+The 179 wells are in addition to the 178 wells identified using our first method, leaving us with a total of 357 new wells since September 1st.

-Applying our change detection algorithm across LPC range identified 179 new well pads that appeared in LPC habitat since delisting, which did not correspond to any coordinates provided by the states (> 500m from any reported location).
-The RWP uses a buffer of 200 meters around oil and gas wells to determine the area for which mitigation is needed.
-The 178 reported wells we identified create 3,150 acres of potential mitigation area, after excluding areas around wells built in already degraded habitat.
-The 179 additional wells we identified - that were not associated with oil and gas commission records - created an additional 5,800 acres of potential mitigation area.
+The RWP uses a buffer of 200 m around oil and gas wells to determine the area for which mitigation is needed.
+The 357 wells represent 8,950 acres of mitigation that would be required if all the wells were enrolled under the RWP.